idalab-de/macbook-configuration/README.md

 # Personal computer configuration.

 This is the idalab MacBook configuration.
+We use this process to set up our work machines for development, now you can use it too.

+### Acknowledgements

+None of this would exist without Noa Malem and Daniel Kirsch (https://github.com/kirel)

 ### Set up